CAGS/ProQuest Distinguished Dissertation Awards

 SGPS will accept one nomination per graduate program.
 Candidates may be Canadian citizens, permanent residents of Canada, or international students on a study permit.
 Please ensure that the candidate is aware of their nomination for the award.

-A nomination package must include the following (single PDF):
+A nomination package must include the following in a single PDF:

-• A supervisor letter (one only!).
-A letter of support* (no limit) from the candidate’s supervisor describing the reasons for the nomination, and why the dissertation constitutes a significant piece of original work.
-In the case of co-supevisors, only one letter can be provided and only one supervisor can sign the letter.
+- A letter from the student's supervisor describing the reasons for the nomination, and why the dissertation constitutes a significant piece of original work.
+In the case of co-supervisors, only one letter can be provided and only one supervisor can sign the letter.

-• An abstract of the dissertation, not exceeding 350 words, written by the candidate in non-technical language (again, the candidate must also be aware of their nomination for the award and provide the provide the abstract and CV; should this not be possible the reasons must be given in the letter from the Graduate Chair).
+- An abstract of the dissertation, not exceeding 350 words, written by the candidate in non-technical language (the candidate must also be aware of their nomination for the award and provide the abstract and CV; should this not be possible the reasons must be given in the letter from the Graduate Chair).

 * Letters should be addressed to "Members of the Selection Committee".
 A letter cannot be signed by more than one person.